Binge Eating or Drinking

 Binge Eating and Drinking

-“Simple” or habitual bingeing often leads to obesity and many obesity-related illnesses.
-A more severe form of binge eating is known as Bulimic binge eating.
+Simple or habitual bingeing often leads to obesity and many obesity-related illnesses.
+As if that is not bad enough, there is a more severe form of bingeing known as Bulimic binge eating.

 • Unrealistic or flawed belief systems